-Question 11: The sponsor of a nonimmigrant visitor may want to explain whether he or she will be offering a place to stay, specific amounts of money, and so forth, to facilitate the person’s trip.
+The sponsor of a nonimmigrant visitor might want to explain in this section whether he or she will be offering a place to stay, specific amounts of money, and so forth, to facilitate the person's trip.
 (But fiancé visa applicants can skip this question.)